Dtorredo/Dtorredo/README.md

 ## Hi, I'm Derrick 🌟

 😎Information Technology student at KCA University<br/>
-💻Currently aspiring Front-End web developer<br/>
+💻Front-End web developer<br/>
-💎I have some front-end projects here to showcase what I can do!!
+💎I have some front-end projects and full stack ones to showcase what I can do!!